Gp2mv3/firebase-studio/README.md

 ## How to use:

 The project is composed of two elements:
-- The client: The web interface, built with React
+- The client: The web interface, built with React ((available here)[https://gp2mv3.github.io/firebase-studio])
 - The proxy: Interface between Firebase admin SDK and the client, built with Node and Express

+The client is available online: https://gp2mv3.github.io/firebase-studio

 ### Environment variables for Admin SDK